zj00377/MMLC/README.md

-# MMLC
+# Multi-Task Dictionary Learning

-Alzheimer's Disease (AD) is the most common type of dementia.
-Identifying correct biomarkers may determine pre-symptomatic AD subjects and enable early intervention.
-Sparse coding (SC) has shown strong statistical power in many biomedical informatics and brain image analysis researches.
-However, the SC computation is time-consuming and often leads to inconsistent codes, i.e., local features with similar descriptors tend to have different sparse codes, and longitudinal analysis always contains incomplete data and missing label information.
-To address above challenges, we invent a novel two-stage Multi-Resemblance Multi-Target Low-Rank Coding (MMLC), which encourages that sparse codes of neighboring time point longitudinal features to be resemblant to each other and only a few sparse codes are necessary to represent all features in a local region to reduce the computational cost.
-In stage one, we propose a online multi-resemblant low-rank SC method to utilize the common and task-specific dictionaries in different time points data to capture the multiple time points longitudinal correlation.
-In stage two, supported by a rigorous theoretical analysis, we develop a multi-target learning method to solve the missing label problem.
-To solve such a multi-task sparse low-rank optimization problem, we propose a stochastic coordinate coding method with a sequence of closed-form update steps which reduce the computational cost guaranteed by a theoretical fast convergence proof.

-## Usage
+We formulate an unsupervised framework for multi-task sparse feature learning based on a novel dictionary learning algorithm.
+To solve the unsupervised learning problem, we propose a two-stage Multi-Source Multi-Target Dictionary Learning (MMDL) algorithm.
+In stage 1, we propose a multi-source dictionary learning method to utilize the common and individual sparse features in different time slots.
+In stage 2, supported by a rigorous theoretical analysis, we develop a multi-task learning method to solve the missing label problem.

+Please refer to the file Readme_MMDL_1.0.txt to use the MMDL package.

+This work has already been published at IPMI 2017 http://www.ipmi2017.org/.
+The paper is "Multi-Source Multi-Target Dictionary Learning for Prediction of Cognitive Decline"

+Multi-Task Dictionary Learning

+version 1.0

+Authors: Qingyang Li  liqingyanghappy@gmail.com
+	 Jie Zhang   Jiezhang.Joena@asu.edu
+         Yalin Wang  ylwang@asu.edu